shikhar3295/adam2392.github.io/content/blog/travel/USA/Travel Blog - Chicago.md

 # FAQ
 1. Q: Where should I stay? <br/>
 A: Generally, I'm an advocate of staying downtown because then everything is walking distance.
 If not, I would try to stay within walking distance to a subway station.
-Stay away from South Chicago because that is a very crime-ridden area.

 2. Q: I only have a day in Chicago, where should I go? <br/>
 A: Purple pig, Girl on the goat, Lou Malnati's to eat.
 Cloud Gate / Millenium Park and the River Walk to see.
 Signature Room for a night time drink if you have the time.

 # Images in Chicago
-Here are my best photos, taken with my favorite camera:
+Here are some of my favorite photos in Chicago, taken with my favorite camera: